www.scantips.com

 assy

 Two things which matter: The half section with the hinge and clamp must be the bottom half of the bracket, so the umbrella can tilt up and down.
-Also, this umbrella shaft hole is at a slight angle itself, which raises the center of the umbrella up to where the speedlight flash head is.
-So the mount has a front and back, and the umbrella shaft must be inserted from the correct side — from the side opposite the knobs here.
+Also, this umbrella shaft hole is at a slight angle itself, which raises the center of the umbrella up more to be where the flash tube is.
+So the mount also has a front and back (typically the knobs are on the back), and the umbrella shaft must be inserted from the correct side — from the side opposite the knobs here.
 If inserted on the wrong side, the tilt goes the wrong way, and the umbrella will hang too low below the flash.

 Universal 5/8" stand mount